25 Essential Japanese Transportation Phrases for Easy Travel

 What is a Shinkansen?

-- Reclining: It's polite to ask the person behind you ("Suimasen, taoshite mo ii desu ka?") before reclining your seat.
+- Reclining: It's considered polite to ask the person behind you — suimasen, taoshite mo ii desu ka? — before reclining.
+Usually answered yes.
+Skipping this is not a serious breach, but doing it is noticed positively.

 8. Explore the "Essential Phrases" Series